 About the division

-The Division of Environment, Science and Risk Communication highlights how topics related to the environment, science and risks are debated, represented and contested in the contemporary media environment.
+The Division of Environment, Science and Risk Communication highlights how topics related to the environment, science and risks are debated, represented, and contested in the contemporary media environment.

-The division welcomes contributions that present research on how media represent, frame or construct scientific and environmental issues, and studies on communicative practices amongst and between stakeholders, political actors and media actors/institutions about topics related to the environment, science and risk.
-We also welcome contributions with a focus on citizen engagements, democracy and power in environmental and scientific communication, as well as studies of public perceptions of science, risk and environment-related topics.
+The division welcomes contributions that present research on how media represent, frame, or construct scientific and environmental issues, and studies on communicative practices amongst and between stakeholders, political actors and media actors/institutions about topics related to the environment, science, and risk.
+We also welcome contributions with a focus on citizen engagements, democracy, and power in environmental and scientific communication, as well as studies of public perceptions of science, risk, and environment-related topics.

 Interdisciplinary contributions are welcome, as well as contributions from a wide range of methodological and theoretical perspectives.
-We especially welcome contributions that address the theme of the conference and discuss present challenges to or challenge key ideas from the fields of environment, science and risk communication.
+We especially welcome contributions that address the theme of the conference and discuss present challenges to or challenge key ideas from the fields of environment, science, and risk communication.

 The division accepts full papers, extended abstracts, panel presentations and workshops.
-Each paper and extended abstract will be appointed a discussant, but we strongly encourage participants to read each other’s papers to ensure constructive and informed discussion.
+Each paper and extended abstract will be appointed a discussant, but we strongly encourage all division participants to read each other’s papers to ensure constructive and informed discussion.